yw2247/compmethods-yw2247/problem_set_0/README.md

 *(A) A dictionary keyed by subject_id, with nested dictionaries containing patient info and diagnoses;*<br>
 *(B) A dictionary keyed by diagnosis, with lists of patients.*<br>

-*Compare these alternative structures with table-based data.*
+*Compare these alternative structures with table-based data.*<br>
 Tables are more flexible.
 We can filter, join, and group by many fields (e.g., “Find all patients with diagnosis X who were born after year Y, and group them by gender”).
-These dictionaries are faster for simple lookups (like one patient or one diagnosis) but are less flexible.
+These dictionaries are faster for simple lookups (like one patient or one diagnosis) but are less flexible.<br>
 Moreover, in a table, each patient–diagnosis pair is stored once per row, so the data stays consistent.
 In a patient-keyed dictionary, the same diagnosis may be repeated under many patients.
 In a diagnosis-keyed dictionary, the same patient ID may be repeated under many diagnoses.
 This duplication makes updates harder.

-*Explain the strengths and weaknesses of these structures for different types of queries and analyses.*
+*Explain the strengths and weaknesses of these structures for different types of queries and analyses.*<br>
 (A) Dictionary by patient (subject_id)

-Structure: each patient ID points to their info (gender, birth/death date) and a list of diagnoses.
+Structure: each patient ID points to their info (gender, birth/death date) and a list of diagnoses.<br>

-Strength: very easy to pull up everything about one patient.
+Strength: very easy to pull up everything about one patient.<br>
 Weakness: hard to answer “who has disease X?” because we need to check all patients.

 (B) Dictionary by diagnosis

-Structure: each diagnosis code points to a list of patients who have it.
+Structure: each diagnosis code points to a list of patients who have it.<br>

-Strength: very easy to list all patients with a given disease or count how common it is.
+Strength: very easy to list all patients with a given disease or count how common it is.<br>
 Weakness: hard to get a full picture of one patient since their info may be spread across diagnoses.

 Therefore, as I mentioned before, we can use dictionaries for fast lookups when we only care about one direction (one patient or one diagnosis).
 On the other hand, we can use tables for deep analysis and complex queries.

 *Describe in words (no need to implement) how code might transform the data from the tabular form it stated out as into one of these hierarchical formats.*<br>
 Below are the table info for better understanding and connection:

-PATIENTS: one row per patient (subject_id, gender, dob, dod …).
+- PATIENTS: one row per patient (subject_id, gender, dob, dod …).

-DIAGNOSES_ICD: links patients to diagnosis codes (subject_id, icd9_code).
+- DIAGNOSES_ICD: links patients to diagnosis codes (subject_id, icd9_code).

-D_ICD_DIAGNOSES: explains each diagnosis code's meaning (icd9_code, long_title).
+- D_ICD_DIAGNOSES: explains each diagnosis code's meaning (icd9_code, long_title).

 To build (A) Dictionary by patient: